gurhub/surmagic/README.md

   * 11.5 (11E608c) and above...
 * and the [Cocoapods](https://cocoapods.org) (CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects)

+#### ⚠️ Warning
 That's why in the script file we're using the workspace instead of the target.
-So, if you have a project without a workspace please update your **xcodebuild** lines in the script file with code below:
+So, **if you have a project without a workspace please update your xcodebuild lines** in the script file with code below:

 ```
 xcodebuild -target "${PROJECT_NAME}"